 Dr. Schottenfeld is a leading clinical researcher, educator, and developer of drug use clinical programs and services.
 He has authored more than 125 peer-reviewed publications and has played a key role in the development and expansion of primary care-based treatments for OUD.
 He is currently the PI of a NIDA-funded Clinical Trials Network study investigating innovative strategies for addressing stigma and expanding treatment and recovery services in urban, poor, and minority communities.

-Mr. Slone has been Senior Vice President of Corporate Public Affairs at the McKesson Corporation since June 2015.
+Mr. Slone was Senior Vice President of Corporate Public Affairs at the McKesson Corporation.
 Previously, he was Vice President of Global Government Affairs at Medtronic plc, where he served for over 13 years.